zopefoundation/ZODB/documentation/guide/install-and-run.rst

 storage to the :class:`~ZODB.DB` class to create a database, as shown in the examples in the previous section.

-The :class:`~ZODB.DB` class also accepts a string path name as it's storage argument to automatically create a file storage.
+The :class:`~ZODB.DB` class also accepts a string path name as its storage argument to automatically create a file storage.
 You can also pass ``None`` as the storage to automatically use a :class:`~ZODB.MappingStorage.MappingStorage`, which is convenient when